- Japanese Culture

 - Access

-- 10 minute walk from Uji Station on the Keihan Uji Line
+- About 10 min. on foot from Uji Station (Keihan Uji Line)

 5 minutes walk